-In addition to pathology and diagnostic imaging, Sonic conducts a number of smaller complementary businesses (disclosed in the Other category in the Segment information note, along with corporate office costs).
-The most significant of these are the medical centre and occupational health businesses of Sonic's subsidiary Independent Practitioner Network ("IPN"), which involve more than two hundred primary care clinics across Australia providing facilities and administrative services to over eighteen hundred General Practitioners.
-70% of all Australians live within 10 kilometres of an IPN clinic.
+In addition to clinical laboratories and diagnostic imaging, Sonic conducts a number of smaller complementary businesses (disclosed in the Other category in the Segment information note, along with corporate office costs).
+The most significant of these are the Independent Practitioner Network ("IPN") medical centre business and the Sonic HealthPlus occupational health business, which together involve more than two hundred primary care clinics across Australia providing facilities and administrative services to over eighteen hundred General Practitioners.
+70% of all Australians live within 10 kilometres of an IPN/Sonic HealthPlus clinic.